rahul0443/credit-card-churn-prediction/README.md

 - `Code.ipynb`: Complete pipeline from EDA to modeling
 - `credit_card.xlsx`: Dataset used
-- `Report.pdf`: Final detailed report with methodology and insights
+- `Report.pdf`: Final report with methodology and insights
 - `README.md`: Project documentation

 ---